Giymo11/scalajs-polymer1/README.md

 ## Development

-Have one window open running `sbt ~fastOptJS`.
+Have one window open running `sbt ~scalajsPolymer/fastOptJS`, one doing `sbt ~polymerHtmlGen/run`.

-Then just do `polymer serve` on another window and enjoy!
+Then just do `polymer serve` in another window and enjoy!

+## TODO

+Figure out how to get the most information and typesafety without repeating stuff all the time.
+Maybe put some stuff into shared (between JS and JVM)?
+Maybe the tags themselves?

+Get one clean command for generating the HTML and the JS going.